Market Analysts see Ardelyx Inc. [ARDX] gaining to $6. Time to buy?

 Wedbush have made an estimate for Ardelyx Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 03, 2023.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price from $3 to $8.
 The new note on the price target was released on November 17, 2022, representing the official price target for Ardelyx Inc. stock.
 Previously, the target price had yet another drop from $7 to $1, while Cantor Fitzgerald kept a Neutral rating on ARDX stock.

-Ardelyx Inc. [ARDX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.36.
-With this latest performance, ARDX shares gained by 12.69% in over the last four-week period, additionally plugging by 178.36% over the last 6 months – not to mention a rise of 293.92% in the past year of trading.
+Ardelyx Inc. [ARDX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 13.76.
+With this latest performance, ARDX shares gained by 34.11% in over the last four-week period, additionally plugging by 193.48% over the last 6 months – not to mention a rise of 340.50% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Ardelyx Inc. [ARDX] shares currently have an operating margin of -122.24 and a Gross Margin at +83.29.
 Ardelyx Inc.’s Net Margin is presently recorded at -128.85.